matman26/matman26.github.io/_posts/2023-02-16-ttp-advanced-parsing.markdown

 # Advanced Text Parsing with TTP
 In a [previous post][ttp-post] we took a brief look at Template Text Parser (TTP), a text parsing library for Python.
-TTP is a simple-to-use yet powerful parsing libraries that can be used to extract structured data from text output such as configuration files and show commands on network devices.
+TTP is a simple-to-use yet powerful parsing library that can be used to extract structured data from text output such as configuration files and show commands from network devices.

 In this article, we'll skip straight to the chase and begin looking